-Let’s be real – in the world of online dating, your photos are the first (and sometimes only) impression you get to make.
-On Hinge, where the goal is to spark meaningful connections, your pictures play a crucial role in whether someone decides to start that conversation or keep swiping.
+In online dating, your photos are the first (and sometimes only) impression you get to make.
+On Hinge, where the goal is to spark meaningful connections, your pictures play a crucial role in whether someone decides to start that conversation or keep scrolling.

 So, what makes the perfect Hinge photo?
 How do you capture the real you in a way that resonates with the right matches?
 Whether you're just starting out or giving your profile a much-needed refresh, this guide breaks down everything you need to know about creating a profile that stands out.